-For the years ended December 31, 2008 and 2007, revenues and capital contributions exceeded expenses.
+For the years ended December 31, 2009 and 2008, revenues and capital contributions exceeded expenses for 2008, but expenses exceeded revenues for 2009.

 The Greater Ouachita Port Commission has been fortunate to receive funding necessary to construct, implement, and begin operating the initial phase of the port project.
 We have received a grant totaling \$1.0 million to construct a rail spur encompassing 1,000 linear feet.
 The current operation of this rail spur is to serve the outbound needs of Graphic Packaging of West Monroe and two (2) additional regional customers.
 By implementing this project, the Commission has been able to assist the State of Louisiana in retaining over 500 jobs with Graphic Packaging.